pirateradiohack/Transistor_Deprecated/README.md

 - Flash the image with [etcher](https://www.balena.io/etcher/).
 - Edit the file called `/etc/wpa_supplicant/wpa_supplicant.conf` and put your wifi name and password there.
 - Put the SD card in your radio and turn it on.
 - Connect to the web interface.
-If you are lucky you can simply go to http://transistor.local and the interface will appear.
+If you use the recommended hardware then you have a screen: just hold the play / pause button and you will see the IP address of the Transistor appear on its screen.
+Copy that to your browser.
 If that does not work on your device then read [Controlling your Transistor](#controlling-your-transistor)
+- From the interface, add a radio to listen to by going to `Add Radio` in the menu.
+- Enjoy.

 ## Features:
 - Play **web radios** (from within the web interface, just enter the name of the radio and it will be added automatically! (thanks to radio-browser.info).
 Optionally you can add an http radio stream directly, or as a playlist.)
+- **Bluetooth speaker** (connect to the device called Transistor)
 - Play your **audio files** by uploading them to `/home/transistor/audio_library/music/` via `scp`.
 They will appear in your media library.
-- **Bluetooth speaker** (connect to the device called Transistor)
 - Play your **podcasts** (connect via `ssh` and use the command `poca-subscribe add` to add a new podcast subscription.
 You will see your podcasts appear in your media library.
 They are updated every hour, use the command `poca` to update them manually.)
 - **Various interfaces** to control the radio: physical buttons, web interface, command line interface and phone / desktop applications
 - Automatically restores the radio station that was playing and volume level after turning off / on.